 - turning the thermostat in your bedroom down, somewhere between 65 to 70°F

 - sleep on a supportive but comfortable bed, even if it means getting a new mattress

 - don’t eat a large meal right before bed, but do have a light snack of carbs if you’re feeling peckish

-- develop a calming bedtime routine and follow it every night, i.e.: listen to soothing music, soak in a warm bath, or read a book (a real one–not an ebook, because they have backlit screens that can make you feel more awake rather than relaxing you).
+- develop a calming bedtime routine and follow it every night, i.e.: listen to soothing music, soak in a warm bath, or read a book (a real one–not an ebook, because they have backlit screens that can make you more alert instead of relaxing you).